Last Updated on January 29, 2026 by Emily Hopkins

 Crime Rates

-In Portugal, crime rates, including violent and property crimes, are relatively low compared to many other European and North American countries.
-The country has a reputation for safety, and its cities and towns are often considered secure for residents and tourists alike.
+In Portugal, crime rates, both violent and property-related, are relatively low compared to those in many other European and North American countries.
+The nation is widely regarded as safe, and its cities and towns are generally considered secure for both residents and tourists.

 In contrast, the United States has a more diverse crime landscape.
 While crime rates have generally decreased recently, certain cities and regions may experience higher crime rates, including violent crimes such as homicide and robbery.